Student Services - Disability Support - 2020 List

 • Mobility orientation

-• Referrals to TAFE services, such as counselling and Work and Development Orders
+• Referrals to other TAFE services, such as counselling and careers development services

 • Guidance and assistance with NDIS workers being on campus for personalised non-educational care supports.

-So talk with a Teacher Consultant about the best course for you, your needs, and your goals.
+So, talk with a Disability Teacher Consultant about the best course for you, your needs, and your goals.

 Why it's important to tell us about your needs when you enrol